thaliproject/thali/stories.md

 * When receiving a connection via PouchDB the connection must be validated to ensure that a proper public key and signature was used.
 * Whenever the user creates a new postcard they have to specify who the postcard is to.
 The possible values will be retrieved by a search on "addressbook-*" excluding the users own identity.
 Any time the app synchs with another app it will get that apps addressbook entry.
 So now when a postcard entry is saved its format includes "from" and "text" as in the previous milestone but also adds "to" with an array of public key hashes.

+Note:
+There are several interfaces we need to do custom TLS validation (as well as support elliptic curve keys) that are not in node v0.10.
+We were considering various possible work arounds.
+But all the APIs we need are in node v0.12.
+JxCore 0.4 will have full support for Node v0.12 so we should be good at that point.

+So the plan is to complete all the crypto work right up until the point where we need to actually establish the SSL/TLS connection.
+We will not however create the connection (since we can’t do the validation anyway in Node v0.10).
+Instead we will program PouchDB to pass in a static header on all HTTP requests containing the hash of the public key of the requestor.
+The server receiving the request will just “believe” the key.

+Obviously this is totally insecure but it lets us get the crypto pathways set up and prepares us for JxCore 0.4.
+A new story 0.6 has been created which will be to activate TLS and TLS validation once JxCore 0.4 is released.

 # 0.0.0 - ACLs

 In this release we will introduce ACLs.